wilaak/radix-router/README.md

 // Matches "/posts/abc" (captures "abc") and "/posts/" (provides no parameter)
 $router->add('GET', '/posts/:id?', 'handler');
 ```

+**Wildcard Parameters:**

+These are only allowed as the last segment of the route.

 > **Note:**
 > Overlapping patterns will not fall back to wildcards.
 If you register a route like `/files/foo` and a wildcard route like `/files/:path*`, requests to `/files/foo/bar.txt` will result in a 404 Not Found error.